lupyuen/lupyuen.github.io/src/pinedio.md

 This has been a super exciting __first week of testing__ the Prototype Hardware for PineDio Stack BL604...

-I hope you will join JF and me as we continue our testing of PineDio Stack!
+I hope you will join JF and me as we continue our testing of PineDio Stack.

+(Maybe real soon we'll create toasters, microwave ovens and pressure cookers with PineDio Stack!)

 -   [Sponsor me a coffee](https://github.com/sponsors/lupyuen)